feelqah/feelqah.github.io/README.md

-# Resume Shell
+# Résumé Shell

-Resume Shell is a shell looking website that you can use as your resume.
+Résumé Shell is a shell looking website that you can use as your resume.

 ## Usage